coridrew/git-katas/git-attributes/README.md

    and you can set programs to show the diff.
 You need to have installed exif (or exiftool) for this to work.
 If you don't have a png image on your machine, you can use: https://www.freepngimg.com/download/mario/20698-7-mario-transparent-background.png
     `*.png diff=exif`

-6. Replace the image, e.g., using this one which is a smaller version of the image https://www.freepngimg.com/download/temp/20698-7-mario-transparent-background_400x400.png

-  Now, run git diff,and you can see which attributes that were changed.
+6. Replace the image, e.g., using this one which is a smaller version of the image https://www.freepngimg.com/download/temp/20698-7-mario-transparent-background_400x400.png Now, run git diff,and you can see which attributes that were changed.

 7. The line endings can also be controlled through [`git config`](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration):

-    git config --global core.autocrlf input
+    `git config --global core.autocrlf input`

    This will make sure that the repository always contains LF line endings, as line endings are converted to LF on pushes.
 The configuration can also be set to `true` and `false`.
-You can experiment a bit with this.
+You can experiment a bit with this, but I am personally against source control changing files like this.

 ## Useful commands